NCIP/gdc-docs/docs/AWG/Users_Guide/5_Authentication.md

 ## Overview

-The GDC Data Portal provides granular metadata for all datasets available in the GDC.
+The GDC AWG Portal provides granular metadata for all datasets available in the GDC.
 Any user can see a listing of all available data files, including controlled-access files.
-The GDC Data Portal also allows users to download open-access files without logging in.
+The GDC AWG Portal also allows users to download open-access files without logging in.
 However, downloading of controlled-access files is restricted to authorized users and requires authentication.

 ## Logging into the GDC